 Siegfried Modola is an independent photojournalist and documentary photographer based in East Africa.
-Find out more about him on his website.
+Find out more about him at his website.

 Judi Lerumbe fled to Umoja so that she could stay in school.